lotfyah/The-Power-of-Plots/README.md

 ## Correlation and Regression

 * A correlation coefficient, and linear regression analysis was conducted  between mouse weight and average tumor volume for the Capomulin treatment.
-A Plot of the linear regression model created on top of the previous scatter plot.

-   A linear regression plot looks as follws:
 ![Capture10](images/Capture10.JPG)